alanmitchell/bmon-website/guide/appx-dragino-gateway.md

 <br>

     Click the “Save&Apply" button at the bottom of the page.

-5. If you are going to connect the gateway to the Internet via a wired Ethernet connection, there is no more configuration required on the gateway.
-If you want to use Wi-Fi to connect the gateway to the Internet, then you need to access the “Network" menu and click “WiFi."
-On the WiFi page, you must fill out the settings in the “WiFi WAN Client Settings" section of the page, making sure to “Enable WiFi WAN Client" and to properly fill out the name of the Wi-Fi network (SSID) and the Passphrase.
-Also, keep the “Enable WiFi Access Point" checkbox enabled so that you can access the gateway in the future for configuration (i.e., make no changes in that section).
-    Note one issue we have discovered with filling out and enabling the “WiFi WAN Client Settings" section: if that Wi-Fi connection is not available, an Ethernet connection will also not work.
-If you use Wi-Fi for testing the gateway but ultimately intend to use an Ethernet connection, make sure you disable the Wi-Fi WAN Client.
-    If your gateway is capable of a cellular connection to the Internet, you can set that up on the "Network" page as well.
-You need to know the APN of the cellular network you are connecting to.

 6. You then need to register the gateway on the Things Network through the [Things